Conflict of Interest (COI)

 May I give a talk, serve on a panel or commission, or otherwise benefit a non-UVU academic institution that may “compete” for students?

 Generally yes.
 We believe in higher education and understand that we’re part of a broad and varied educational quilt designed to meet the needs of students in Utah and beyond.
 While on campus or serving in your UVU role, do not recruit students away from UVU or actively advertise for other institutions or providers.
-UVU employees, however, may certainly promote education beyond UVU in numerous ways, bearing in mind potential conflict of commitment issues addressed below and in Policy 114.
+UVU employees, however, may certainly promote education beyond UVU in numerous ways, bearing in mind potential conflict of commitment issues addressed in this FAQ and in Policy 114.

 May I employ UVU students or offer internships through my outside business?

-Yes, if the employment/internship is completely voluntary for the student.
 It is a conflict of interest for a faculty or staff member to use their UVU position to assign students to work for their non-UVU business or personal interest.
 Faculty members, moreover, may not consider student-intern/employee performance as a factor in assigning UVU course grades for that student.
 A faculty member’s UVU courses and outside interests must remain separate, and student involvement in an employee’s non-UVU interests must be voluntary.

 Arranging internship opportunities through the UVU Office of Internship Services, where the employee’s internship is just one among many options for students, is a good way to diminish conflict concerns.